ruhickson/r-visual-animation-spiral/README.md

 # Temperature Spiral Visualization

-This project creates an interactive visualization of temperature data using R, showing the spiral pattern of global temperature changes over time.
+This project creates an interactive visualization of the change in global surface temperature data between 1880-2024 using R, showing the spiral pattern of global temperature increase over time.

 ## Animated Visualization